FinalCAD/csv2hash/README.md

 	return response if response.valid?
 	# Whatever

-In the same time Csv2hash call **notify(response)** method when CSV parsing fail, you can add your own Notifier like that
+In the same time Csv2hash call **notify(response)** method when CSV parsing fail, you can add your own Notifier:

 	module Csv2hash
 		module Plugins